jenkinsci/ddt-plugin/README.md

         Finished: SUCCESS
         ```

-        `bfb4086...` is the original test UUID from Jenkins' Configuration.
+        `bfb4086...` is the original test UUID from Jenkins' Configuration.<br>
         `57b61ec...` is a new UUID from this specific run.

 ***

 ## **Changelog**